 Remove fennel from water and give it a good shake to remove any excess water.

-Place rocket leaves, fennel and courgette ribbons in a large mixing bowl and dress with orange and seeded mustard vinaigrette.
+Place arugula leaves, fennel and courgette ribbons in a large mixing bowl and dress with orange and seeded mustard vinaigrette.
 Mix around so that the salad is well covered with dressing.

-Then layer citrus fruit between fennel and courgette ribbons.
+Then layer citrus fruit between shaved fennel and courgette ribbons.

 To serve, scatter toasted pine nuts and fennel fronds.

-Several of them had never tried raw fennel or courgette before so were pleasantly surprised with the fresh crunchy texture and taste.
-The sweetness of the citrus fruits and the zippy orange and seeded mustard vinaigrette dialled up the volume and just shouted YUM.
+I love the crunchy texture of shaved fennel and courgette together with the sweetness of the citrus fruits.
+The zippy orange and seeded mustard vinaigrette dials up the deliciousness and just shouts YUM.